Cinema & Entertainment

 This film tells the story of a man of the extremes and a lonely star who made movie history.

-JOAQUIN PHOENIX, THE MYSTERY MAN OF HOLLYWOOD 52’
+JOAQUIN PHOENIX, THE CRAFT OF EMOTION [52’]

 An intense star